mattermost/docs/source/help/getting-started/signing-in.md

 1. Open the App Store on your Apple device running iOS 9.0 or later.
 2. Search for "Mattermost" and click **GET** to download the App for free.
 3. Open Mattermost from your homescreen and input your team and account information to login:
-    1. Enter Team URL: This is part of the web address that navigates to your team on the system domain.
-You can find the Team URL by asking your System Admin or looking at the address bar in a desktop browser tab with Mattermost open.
-It is in the form `https://domain.com/teamurl/`.
+    1. Enter Server URL: This is the web address you go to when you want to access Mattermost.
+You can find the Server URL by asking your System Admin or by looking at the address bar in a desktop browser tab with Mattermost open.
+It is in the form `https://domain.com/`.
     2. Sign in to Mattermost: This is your account login information as decribed by one of the sign in methods above.